OdessaZ/Portfolio-Projects/README.md

 ## About Me:
 Hi!, I'm Odessa, a third-year Mathematics and Its Applications student at Toronto Metropolitan University.

-This repository showcases skills, shares projects, and tracks my progress in Data Analytics and Data science-related topics.
+This repository showcases my skills, shares projects, and tracks my progress in Data Analytics and Data science-related topics.
+I will update it as I create more projects!

 ## Table of Contents
 - [About Me](https://github.com/OdessaZ/PortfolioProjects/tree/main?tab=readme-ov-file#about-me)